Silica Densifiers

 Colloidal Silica Densifiers

 First, the particle size of colloidal silicas typically only ranges from 5 to 50 nm.
-This small particle size allows colloidal-silica-based densifiers to deliver silica deeper into the concrete pores than silicate-based densifiers to form more CSH.
+This small particle size allows for better penetration of colloidal-silica-based densifiers to deliver silica deeper into the concrete pores than silicate-based densifiers.
 Since colloidal silica particles are very small and spherical, the surface area is very high.
-Thus, the bonding sites for reacting with calcium hydroxide are maximized, which adds further efficiency to the densification process.
+Thus, the bonding sites for reacting with calcium hydroxide are maximized, adding efficiency to the densification process.

 Additionally, colloidal silica particles can form bonds with other silica particles to further increase concrete density and strength, whereas silicate densifiers do not have this capability.

-Finally, colloidal silica densifiers do not leave behind mineral deposits that must be cleaned like silicate densifiers do, saving time through a faster application.
+Finally, unlike silicate densifiers, colloidal silica densifiers do not leave behind surface mineral deposits that must be cleaned, saving time during application.

 LUDOX® Colloidal Silica for Densifier Formulations

-LUDOX® colloidal silicas from Grace are commercially available in a variety of grades that range in particle size, pH, and stabilizing counter ion.
+LUDOX® colloidal silicas from Grace are commercially available in various grades, ranging in particle size, pH, and stabilizing counter ion.
 As mentioned, particle size is important for increasing penetration and reactivity to create CSH.
 The pH and stabilizing counter ion of colloidal silica should also be considered when LUDOX® is blended with other additives to create densifier or sealer formulations.
-Some grades that can be utilized for densifiers are as follows:
+Some recommended grades are below.